 If any sector already lives under the logic of assured autonomy, it is the power grid.
 Operators do not optimize ``on average.''
 They operate under explicit invariants: supply equals demand, flows respect thermal and voltage limits, and the system remains stable under credible contingencies.
-These requirements are codified in reliability standards that compel performance under defined classes of adverse events, including sequential contingencies and stability constraints \citep{NERCTPL00151}.
-Regional planning turns this mandate into routine practice through contingency analysis and reinforcement rules; for example, N-1-1 studies apply a first contingency, allow prescribed corrective actions, and then impose a second contingency, with violations triggering upgrades \citep{PJMManual14B}.
-This is minimax reasoning embedded in institutions: plan for adverse regimes rather than typical days.
+These are codified in reliability standards compelling performance under defined classes of adverse events, including sequential contingencies and stability constraints \citep{NERCTPL00151}.
+Regional planning turns this mandate into routine practice through contingency analysis and reinforcement rules; N-1-1 studies apply a first contingency, allow prescribed corrective actions, then impose a second contingency \citep{PJMManual14B}.
+This is minimax reasoning embedded in institutions: plan for adverse regimes, not typical days.

 Agentic AI changes the surface of grid operations but not the governing principle.
 Forecasting, anomaly detection, and remedial-action recommendation can become more autonomous, increasing speed and complexity in a coupled cyber-physical system.
 The autonomy paradox follows: faster control demands a decision regime that is deterministic, certifiable, and constraint-preserving by construction.
 This is why flow-based generative modeling fits the grid.
-Power systems are organized around flows and dynamics; uncertain exogenous inputs---renewable ramps, weather-driven demand, correlated outages---can be represented as a deterministic transport map from a latent source to physically plausible scenario distributions that respect domain structure.
+Power systems are organized around flows and dynamics; uncertain inputs---renewable ramps, weather-driven demand, correlated outages---can be represented as a deterministic transport map from a latent source to physically plausible scenario distributions respecting domain structure.